 Getting away for a day or a weekend of rest and renewal is a tradition in our parish.
 These group retreats provide an opportunity to go deeper in our walk with Christ while building lasting friendships with one another.

-Whether it's Christmas caroling in the neighborhood around the parish, marching in Lexington's Saint Patrick's Day Parade, or serving together at a local mission, our one-day events are an easy way to have fun and meet new people.
+Whether it's Christmas caroling, showcasing your talents at our arts night, marching in Lexington's Saint Patrick's Day Parade, or serving together at a local mission, our one-day events are an easy way to have fun and meet new people.